mgimond/aomc/README.md

 Of course!
 The development and improvement of the model is highly encouraged.
 All that is asked is that proper credit(s) be given where credit is due.

-## How do I compile the code?

-All you need is a FORTRAN 90 compatible compiler.
-For example, gnu's f95 compiler available on most linux/unix platforms (including the ubuntu app in Windows 10) will generate an executable from the source code.
-Simply type `f95 *.f90 -o mc`.

 ## Is there support?

 Yes and No. I haven't touched this project since 2003 so support is very limited.
 Documentation can be found [here](Documentation.md).